 Last week, 25 out of 38 girls tested positive for COVID-19 in Michigan’s largest child welfare organization.
 New York, Nevada, Pennsylvania, and Missouri have also reported a rise in cases in group homes.
 This week, the Sentencing Project, which has been closely monitoring juvenile facilities across the U.S., reported at least 506 staff in 30 states, and at a minimum 441 youth across 24 states, DC and Puerto Rico tested positive.

-One tragic COVID-19 case in Michigan is gaining national attention: Cornelius Frederick, a 16-year old boy who was restrained after throwing a sandwich.
-After he passed out he was transported to the local hospital in Kalamazoo where he tested positive for the virus before dying.
+One tragic COVID-19 case in Michigan is gaining national attention: Cornelius Frederick, a 16-year old boy who was restrained after throwing a sandwich causing him to go into cardiac arrest.
+Cornelius became unresponsive and was later transported to the local hospital in Kalamazoo where he tested positive for the virus before dying.
 Nearly 40 other children and 9 staff members at the facility have tested positive since Cornelius’ death.
 USA Today reported on his case and spoke with our executive director, Sandy Santana:

 “Group homes are often not the answer in normal circumstances.
 Many of these facilities are rife with physical and sexual abuse, and now they’re breeding grounds for this disease, as well.
 And when you do try to separate kids for social distancing, it can feel to the kid like isolation and abandonment, which compounds their trauma.”